mattslight/abookforlife/abookforlife.md

 ## 10. Twelve Steps for Life 🔄

-These steps for life have been shamelessly and gratefully lifted from 12 step programmes.
+<span class="dropcap">T</span>hese steps for life have been shamelessly and gratefully lifted from 12 step programmes.
 What has a programme for addiction recovery got to do with living a fulfilling life?
 And why not write a new set of steps?

 Firstly the idea of borrowing these steps from practical programmes that treat all manner of lifelong illnesses is that they are tried and tested.
 We have seen them work in the most dire of circumstances – these steps save lives, prevent long-term disease and have helped millions of people rebuild their lives successfully.
 Medical professionals have, against the odds, and perhaps the logic of all other medical practice, been surprised by their effectiveness.
 Little may be understood about the exact mechanics of how they work, maybe one day this will be better understood.
 Nevertheless, rarely has a person who has followed the steps not been able to overcome a great problem in their life and resolve much or all of the trauma and suffering.
 There are many testimonies to their success, attend an open recovery meeting and you will witness for yourself how effective these principals are.

 Secondly if you find yourself at one point in time coming to rely on these steps it is helpful to have somebody with more experience help you through them.
-This is a fundamental principal of going through these steps, it has been said that you simply can not go through them properly alone – indeed steps 4 and 8 require you to share rigourously with somebody else.
+This is a fundamental principal of going through these steps, it has been said that you simply can not go through them properly alone – indeed steps 4 and 8 require you to share rigorously with somebody else.
 One of the ideas here is to relieve yourself of the burden of guilt, shame and remorse and to give you greater courage in the face of adversity (refer to section *Guilt, Shame, Remorse*).
 Since many recovered addicts have been through these steps they may be ideal candidates to guide you through them.
 You might know somebody in your circle of friends, colleagues, associates or family who has battled with alcohol – say, or has suffered with an eating disorder.
 Speak to them and ask for help – if you prefer to retain anonymity seek out your local help group on the internet, your GP, social worker or local religious leader who can all also point you in the right direction.
 Hopefully the person you connect with will empathise with any suffering you may be in and will surely take time to work with you or point you in the right direction.

 The original wordings of the steps have been changed, but the essence has remained – it is the hope that the words will be easy to understand and apply in a wide variety of situations.
 The original 12 steps contained the word God, it is up to you to decide what the power you rely on in steps 1-3 means to you (chapter 2.
 Truth, Belief and Open-mindedness might be helpful in deciding).
 Many people choose to use the concept of a Higher Power, which is simply a power greater than ourselves – and people think of this Higher Power as a variety of things, ranging from the Universe, the Great Outdoors, science or a group of friends and family.
 Whatever this power is to you, you must understand that it is a power greater than yourself, part of which you will find in yourself, and other parts of which you will find outside of you.
 It is the realisation that part of this power is outside of you that really matters – and the acceptance that you are connected to all things is extremely important to understand – you can not overcome extreme adversity alone.